MultisampledNight/flow/src/doc/manual.typ

 - [ ] Conversion helper from Obsidian's markdown dialect
   - The math part will be the most interesting
 - [ ] Doclinks (even clickable?)
-- [ ] DAG for possible checkbox transitions
 - [ ] Checkbox continuation and quick checking from `EmulateObsidian` function into typst
 - [ ] `diagram` helpers that facilitate and index diagrams (like the one with the checkbox transitions)
   - Definitely needs to set the stroke color to `fg` (like `gfx.canvas` does already)